 The above photograph was taken during sunset, when the golden rays of the setting sun lit up the orange, red and yellow tulips, giving off a fiery glow.
 In the vast expanse one can see purple, white and blue tulips as well.
-Fields filled with rows and rows of tulip plantations are a pleasure to the eye and a comfort to the heart.
+I always find fields filled with rows and rows of tulips a pleasure to the eyes and a comfort to the heart.
+Among such beauty often I find tears down my cheek one moment, only to be followed by a warm smile on my face the next.

 Origins of the Netherland Tulips